 Here's a little information about the Lever Action Breakdown Kit from Doughty Enterprises.
-This kit was developed by Richard Doughty himself, allowing a standard Winchester 94, Marlin 336, or Marlin 94 to be converted into a breakdown pack rifle.
+This kit was developed in Montana by Richard Doughty himself, allowing a standard Winchester 94, Marlin 336, or Marlin 94 to be converted into a breakdown pack rifle.

 Here we have started with a customers Standard Winchester 94 Angle Eject Trapper Rifle.

 At one time Winchester offered takedown versions of their rifles.
 This made the transportation of these longer weapons easier when traveling by train or stage.
 To my knowledge they did not make any in their carbine or "trapper" versions.
 In today's world the small package of a takedown trapper has appeal when considering backpacking, bicycling, motorcyciing, or wherever storage space is a concern, or where it is desired that the contents of a bag or case not be so obvious.
 However, none of the above was the concern of the customer who wanted this conversion.
 He wanted to be able to clean the weapon easier.
 Especially the barrel; from the breech end.